 A Few Less Specific Extras

-There were also heaps of cute old buildings dotted around Kokura that were cute to photograph – and a weird red light district.
+Because it survived bombing in the war, Kokura has lots of old buildings dotted around the citythat were cute to photograph – and a weird red light district.

 Talking of hotel rooms…